aetherknight/awstats-config-helper/README.markdown

   credit.
 See the source files for the text of the license)

 This Rakefile and associated ruby code is intended to make it easier to configure AWStats for multiple domains.
-At present, there are two main tasks:
+At present, there are two main tasks, and several supplemental tasks:

 * `rake aws:gen:conf`   - Generates configuration files for multiple domains
-* `rake aws:gen:list`   - Generate a basic html page that lists links to each AWStats page for each configuration
+* `rake aws:gen:list`   - Generates a basic html page that lists links to each AWStats page for each configuration
 * `rake aws:gen`        - Runs both of the above tasks
+* `rake spec`           - Runs rspec tests for code in `lib` (hidden if rspec is not installed)

 The tasks are configured using `config.yml`.
 It has three main sections:

 * **defaults**  - Default options for each service-type--domain-name pair.
 * **configs**   - A yaml list where each entry corresponds to a generated config file.
-* **html_list** - Some settings for aws:gen:list.
+* **html_list** - Some settings for `aws:gen:list`.

 The `config.yml` file should be tailored to your own configuration.
 It comes set up close to what I use on my personal web server, and some of the settings